ngtuananh1909/ngtuananh1909/README.md

 ## 👨‍💻 About Me

-I'm an **Information Technology student at Ton Duc Thang University (TDTU)** passionate about software engineering, algorithms, and system optimization.
+I'm an **Software Engineer student at Ton Duc Thang University** passionate about software engineering, algorithms, and system optimization.

 I enjoy building practical applications, solving complex problems, and exploring how software works from different layers — from efficient algorithms to operating systems.